beajoynes/netbox-evaluation/questions.md

 * NextBox UI Plugin - looks good but just not compatable atm, would Netbox take it on? : https://github.com/iDebugAll/nextbox-ui-plugin
+* Can you reference sites etc by ID in UI? or is that API only?

 * Security
 * - Can you lock certain areas for certain people?
 I.e. minimise mistakes from accidental edits/ someone without the qualification editing wrong?
 * What if two people edit the same info at the same time?
 Test this?